Table of Contents

 - When you select the the option to start Linux, it decompresses the Linux kernel in memory

-- After that Linux kernel creates initrd (Initial ramdisk)
+- After that Linux kernel (which you selected to boot from) loads initrd (Initial ramdisk)

 - The initrd is used by the Linux kernel as a temporary filesystem in the memory